kinsleykajiva/J-PM/ReadMe.md

 C compiler: cl.exe (microsoft, x64, 19.39.33523)
 Garbage collector: Serial GC
 ```
-This app is still in development as this is still being explore if its a viable product to push.
+Please note that this app is still in development, and we are exploring its viability as a production-ready product.

-Contributions are welcome.
+## Contributions
+JPM is an ongoing project, and contributions from the community are welcome.
+If you have ideas for improvements or new features, please feel free to submit a pull request or open an issue on the project's GitHub repository